nodejs/node/doc/api/vm.markdown

     // 1000

-### script.runInNewContext([sandbox], [timeout])

-Similar to `vm.runInNewContext` a method of a precompiled `Script` object.
-`script.runInNewContext` runs the code of `script` with `sandbox` as the global object and returns the result.
-Running code does not have access to local scope. `sandbox` is optional.
+The options for running a script are:

+- `displayErrors`: whether or not to print any runtime errors to stderr, with the line of code that caused them highlighted, before throwing an exception.
+  Applies only to runtime errors executing the code; it is impossible to create a `Script` instance with syntax errors, as the constructor will throw.
-`timeout` specifies an optional number of milliseconds to execute `code` before terminating execution.
+- `timeout`: a number of milliseconds to execute the script before terminating execution.
 If execution is terminated, an `Error` will be thrown.

+### script.runInContext(contextifiedSandbox, [options])

+Similar to `vm.runInContext` but a method of a precompiled `Script` object.
+`script.runInContext` runs `script`'s compiled code in `contextifiedSandbox` and returns the result.
+Running code does not have access to local scope.

+`script.runInContext` takes the same options as `script.runInThisContext`.

-Example: compile code that increments a global variable and sets one, then execute this code multiple times.
+Example: compile code that increments a global variable and sets one, then execute the code multiple times.
 These globals are contained in the sandbox.

-    var util = require('util'),
+    var util = require('util');
-        vm = require('vm'),
+    var vm = require('vm');

-        sandbox = {
+    var sandbox = {
       animal: 'cat',
       count: 2
     };

-    var script = vm.createScript('count += 1; name = "kitty"', 'myfile.vm');
+    var script = new vm.Script('count += 1; name = "kitty"');

-    for (var i = 0; i < 10 ; i += 1) {
+    for (var i = 0; i < 10; ++i) {
-      script.runInNewContext(sandbox);
+      script.runInContext(sandbox);
     }

     console.log(util.inspect(sandbox));

     // { animal: 'cat', count: 12, name: 'kitty' }

 Note that running untrusted code is a tricky business requiring great care.
+`script.runInContext` is quite useful, but safely running untrusted code requires a separate process.

+### script.runInNewContext([sandbox], [options])

+Similar to `vm.runInNewContext` but a method of a precompiled `Script` object.
+`script.runInNewContext` contextifies `sandbox` if passed or creates a new contextified sandbox if it's omitted, and then runs `script`'s compiled code with the sandbox as the global object and returns the result.
+Running code does not have access to local scope.

+`script.runInNewContext` takes the same options as `script.runInThisContext`.

+Example: compile code that sets a global variable, then execute the code multiple times in different contexts.
+These globals are set on and contained in the sandboxes.

+    var util = require('util');
+    var vm = require('vm');

+    var sandboxes = [{}, {}, {}];

+    var script = new vm.Script('globalVar = "set"');

+    sandboxes.forEach(function (sandbox) {
+      script.runInNewContext(sandbox);
+    });

+    console.log(util.inspect(sandboxes));

+    // [{ globalVar: 'set' }, { globalVar: 'set' }, { globalVar: 'set' }]

+Note that running untrusted code is a tricky business requiring great care.
-To prevent accidental global variable leakage, `script.runInNewContext` is quite useful, but safely running untrusted code requires a separate process.
+`script.runInNewContext` is quite useful, but safely running untrusted code requires a separate process.